A trade passed down from generation to generation

 The value of a unique traditional piece

-The essence of the Dehesa de Extremadura together with the expertise of expert hands dedicated in body and soul to the care of an artisanal product, enhance the gastronomic value of the best acorn-fed Iberian products.
+The essence of the Dehesa de Extremadura together with the expertise of expert hands dedicated in body and soul to the care of an artisanal product, enhance the gastronomic value of the best acorn-fed Iberian sausages.

 Master ham carver